basho/basho_docs/source/languages/en/riak/quickstart.md

 **Note**: Changes to a cluster can be committed from any node.

 <div class="info">
-<div class="title">About riak-admin</div>
+<div class="title">About <tt>riak-admin</tt></div>
 <tt>riak-admin</tt> is Riak's administrative tool.
-It's used to perform any operational tasks other than starting and stopping a node (e.g. to join and leave a cluster), to back up data, and to manage general cluster operations.
+It's used to perform any operational tasks beyond starting and stopping a node (e.g. to join and leave a cluster), to back up data, and to manage general cluster operations.
 You can read more about the <tt>riak-admin</tt> command [[here|riak-admin Command Line]].
 </div>

 ## Test the Cluster

 Now we now a have a running five-node Riak cluster.
 Let's make sure it's working properly.
-For this we have a couple of options.
-A simple option is to run the `member-status` command on one of our nodes:
+For this we have a couple of options, the simplest of which is to run the `member-status` command on one of our nodes:

 ```bash
 dev1/bin/riak-admin member-status